 Mr Groat, thanks for taking the time to talk to me.
 I know you rarely give interviews.
-What are your first thoughts on hearing about today’s decision?
+What are your first thoughts on hearing about the college’s decision today?

 It’s about bloody time.

 Those spineless fools took the helm.

-So you’re happy the statue is staying?
+So you would say you’re happy the statue is staying?
 Do you have any suggestions as to what might have swayed their decision in end?

-Of course, I’m happy.
-And the reason it’s staying is blindingly obvious.
+The reason it’s staying is obvious.
 It’s a work of art.
-A brilliant one.
 A national treasure.
-If you found out that the subject of Rodin’s Thinker was a war criminal you wouldn’t petition anyone for its removal.
+If you found out the subject of Rodin’s Thinker was wanted for gun-smuggling in Phnom Penh you wouldn’t petition anyone for its removal.
 It makes not a jot of difference.

 You regard it as a national treasure then, unfairly maligned?

-I’ve been trying to have it listed for nearly three decades now, since my father passed away.
-Then suddenly all these bongo-drumming sissies come along – excuse my language – with no notion of true art.
+I’ve been trying to have it listed for nearly three decades now, since my father passed.
+Then suddenly all these tambourine-waving hippies – excuse my language – come along with no notion of what constitutes art.
 Whitney Groat was the finest commercial sculptor of his generation.
 You must know, I imagine, that he worked on and off on the Rhodes commission for four years?

 I wasn’t aware of that, no.

-Rhodes himself was dead, but his sister was very insistent about how she wanted the sculpture to look.
+Rhodes was dead, but his sister was very insistent about how she wanted the sculpture to look.
 It nearly drove my father mad.
 She wanted a magnifying glass in his right hand, for example, to represent Rhodes’s great attention to detail.
 My father managed to persuade her a hat would be more appropriate.

 Is the hat significant?

 No, but it features virtuoso chiselling.
 Note, also, his left foot protruding over the base and the way his right hand seems to be holding a shilling piece or a crust of bread.
 My father liked his sculptures to convey a story.
-This one centres on Rhodes’s famous love of pigeons.
+This one concerns Rhodes’s famous love of pigeons.
 He wanted the viewer looking up at it from below to imagine that Rhodes was about to throw them a crumb of bread.